mate-academy/jv-fruit-shop/checklist.md

 #### Place the input and output files into the `src/main/resources` folder.

 #### Avoid hardcode in your solution
-* Use hardcoded values only in the Main class and/or test classes.
+* Use hardcoded values only in the core.basesyntax.main.Main class and/or test classes.

 - Bad:
     ```java